 Just for Kidz Therapy's mission is to provide high quality therapeutic intervention focused on facilitating improved engagement, communication, physical, and social-emotional development so that our clients and their families can participate in meaningful activities together and enjoy their relationships more.

-Jenny's play-based, developmental approach is what sets Just for Kidz Therapy apart from other local practices.
+Jenny's play-based, developmental, relationship-based approach is what sets Just for Kidz Therapy apart from other local practices.
 She uses skilled therapeutic interaction and gentle guidance to facilitate improved regulation, social skills, motor skills, communication, and higher level cognitive skills such as problem solving, imagination & reasoning.
 She does this by joining the child in their interests in order to lay the groundwork for a safe, respectful & supportive relationship.
 Simultaneously, she identifies the child's individual differences (i.e. sensory sensitivities, motor skill challenges, anxiety) and tailors the experience to support them.
 For example, if a child is becoming overstimulated Jenny may use a softer tone of voice, speak slower, or position herself a few feet away to respect the child's need for personal space.

 Once a solid therapeutic relationship has been established, she harnesses it to provide systematic challenges that facilitate the child's development from the bottom up.
 This is done by pushing the child just outside of their comfort zone without it becoming so frustrating that the child becomes agitated or feels defeated.
 In the OT world, this is referred to as providing the "just right" challenge.
 Jenny's goal is never to gain compliance or to simply have the child complete a set of assigned tasks, but rather to promote their development as closely as possible to any other typically developing child while providing just enough support for them to feel successful.
 By creating a fun, safe, and supportive environment, she provides the child an opportunity to try new things and to practice difficult tasks that they might otherwise avoid.